Traveling by train can be a great family adventure!

 Just 30 miles from Flagstaff, Arizona, you'll find Williams, Arizona, and the historic Grand Canyon Railway.
 Since 1901, it's been taking passengers to the Grand Canyon, one of the Seven Wonders of the World.

 The historic railway departs daily for the 2-hour, 65-mile trip to the Grand Canyon Depot, built in 1910, at the Canyon's South Rim.
-You then have 3 hours to explore the Grand Canyon before the ride back.
+You then have 3 hours to explore the Grand Canyon before riding back.

 Onboard this trip back in time, you'll be entertained by authentic western cowboys and musicians who bring the Old West to life.